zxshah/avd/ansible_collections/arista/avd/roles/cv_deploy/README.md

 To eliminate this risk, this role will always raise an error and will terminate its execution before updating CloudVision in the following cases:

 - Structured configuration files of two or more targeted devices have the same `serial_number` (values of `system_mac_address` are not important in this case).
-- Structured configuration files of two or more targeted devices have the same `system_mac_address` and have `serial_number` values unset.
+- Structured configuration files of two or more targeted devices have the same `system_mac_address` and at least one of these devices has an unset `serial_number` value.

 By default, this role will warn the user about inconsistencies in the structured configuration files in the following case: